microsoft/PSRule.Rules.CAF/README.md

 > Pre-release versions should be considered experimental.
 > Modules and change log details for pre-releases will be removed as standard releases are made available.

-## Contributing

-This project welcomes contributions and suggestions.
-If you are ready to contribute, please visit the [contribution guide](CONTRIBUTING.md).

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).